-The defense attorneys at The Davis Law Group, P.C. represent clients on a variety of criminal charges including battery in Chicago and throughout Illinois.
+The criminal defense attorneys at The Davis Law Group, P.C. represent clients on a variety of criminal charges including battery in the Chicago Area and throughout Illinois.
 Battery charges are frequently prosecuted courtrooms throughout Illinois.
 Of course, those arrested for battery should contact a battery attorney immediately to discuss the specifics of their case and develop the proper legal strategy.Illinois Battery Penalties

-Aggravated battery is a simple battery that involves some aggravating factor but unlike simple battery, is charged as a felony and, therefore, carries more serious penalties.
+Aggravated battery is a simple battery that involves some aggravating factor but, unlike simple battery, is charged as a felony and, therefore, carries more serious potential penalties.

 According to the Illinois statute 720 ILCS 5/12-3.05, a person may be charged with aggravated battery based on:

 - The injuries sustained: The victim suffers great bodily harm, permanent disfigurement, or disability as a result of a battery.